 Students research projects

 Global Health BSc Students Projects take up 13 weeks of full-time learning (this corresponds to Module 3 – February to May).
-The Global Health BSc projects are an option for students who would like to further their research skills.
-Projects are an attractive part of the course for many students because they provide an opportunity forhigh quality research experience by positioning students within the research teams of what is an active and research intensive environment.
+The Global Health BSc projects provide a unique opportunity for students to develop a strong set of research skills.
+Projects are an attractive part of the course for many students because they immerse the students in real-life Global Health research context by positioning students within the research teams of what is an active, internationally-focusedand research-intensive environment.

 How do BSc projects work?

 We offer a wide range of BSc projects that immerse students in research from around late January through until May of each year – after the taught modules of the course.
-Some are London-based and focus on primary or secondary analyses pf existing datasets.
+Some are London-based and focus on primary or secondary analyses of existing datasets.
 Others involve systematic reviews for public health, with international relevance.
-Others yet involve the use of qualitative methods to address questions in health systems, technology or other relevant fields.
+We also have projects which involve the use of qualitative methods to address questions in health systems, technology or other relevant fields.

 Every year we offer 2-5 fully funded projects abroad.
-These give students an opportunity to work on a placement carrying out a project at an overseas institution such as the World Health Organization or the Global Fund, or conducting fieldwork abroad in a low-to-middle income country (see examples provided).
+These give students an opportunity to work on a project in collaboration with an overseas institution such as the World Health Organization or Médecins Sans Frontières (MSF) or conducting fieldwork abroad in a low-to-middle income country (see examples provided below).
 Past projects have included students going to ICDDR-B Bangladesh for projects related to climate change and health.

 The allocation process